vdoubleu/translate-language/README.md

 All the source code is currently under main.
 An example translation file for the c programming language that goes from english to french is also available.
 To test this, you can run this against any c program.

+To do so, first simply compile it with your compiler of choice. e.g. `g++ main.cc -o translate` Then after compilation, you can run something like this: `./translate c-en-fr test.c` Where "test.c" is a c program.

 For example, a c simple c program that looks like this:
 ```
 int main() {